honetools/formats/Document.md

 The values file specifies the objects, keys and values specified by one theme.
 It has a two-level namespace, with a dictionary of document objects, and each object containing a dictionary keys and values.

 Standard YAML serialization does not guarantee preserving the ordering of dictionary keys across invocations.
-The Sway document loader/saver uses a modified serializer that treats the top-level objects, and the list of values in each object, as arrays and preserves their ordering across saves.
+The Hone document loader/saver uses a modified serializer that treats the top-level objects, and the list of values in each object, as arrays and preserves their ordering across saves.

 An example values.yaml file: